 Plains, Georgia offers a unique opportunity to explore three historic sites to learn how a small, agricultural community impacted the life of the 39th President and First Lady of the United States of America.
 Historic Plains offers an opportunity to explore the hometown of the former President and First Lady as well as visit the Jimmy Carter National Historic Site which includes Plains High School, the 1888 Train Depot (1976 Presidential Campaign Headquarters), and the Boyhood Farm.

 No fees are charged for visiting the park.

 No food or drinks are sold at the historic site.
-There are two picnic areas in Plains with picnic tables and restrooms:Reese City Park located beside the Depot Museum and Plains Visitors Center on HWY280.
-Plains has two restaurants.
-The Cafeteria serves breakfast and lunch daily and is open on Friday evenings.
-Local restaurants will cater lunches for large groups if you are interested call: Buffalo Cafe at 229-824-4520, The Cafeteria at 229-824-5458.
+There are two picnic areas in Plains with picnic tables and restrooms:Reese City Park located beside the Depot Museum and Plains Visitors Center on HWY 280.
+Plains has one restaurants.
+Local restaurants will cater lunches for large groups if you are interested call: Buffalo Cafe at 229-824-4520.
 Groups need to make lunch reservations at least one week in advance.

 Restrooms and Water